krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 This problem is not unique to task work.
-Similar problems exist in almost all areas of business analysis that rely primarily on descriptive statistics as the primary measurement tool for system behavior.
+Similar problems exist in almost all areas of business analysis that rely primarily on descriptive statistics as the primary measurement tool for analyzing system behavior.

 We are reduced to trying to make inferences from local descriptive
 statistics —things like cycle times, throughput, and work-in-process levels- over a rapidly changing process.

-We try to reason about a process which is shaped by its history, with measurement techniques that struggle to represent or reason about that history.
+We try to reason about a process which is shaped by its history, whose behavior emerges from non-uniform interactions of individual signals, with measurement techniques that struggle to represent or reason about that history or the interactions.

-This is difficult to do, and we have no good tools right now that are fit for
+This is difficult to do, and we have no good tools right now that are fit for this purpose.
-this purpose.

 This is where the presence calculus begins.

-While it often starts from the same snapshots, the calculus focuses on the
-time *in between*: when the task was present, where it was present, for how
-long, and whether its presence shifted across people, tools, or systems.
+The calculus focuses on the time *in between* snapshots of history: when a task was present, where it was present, for how long, and whether its presence shifted across people, tools, or systems.

 The connective tissue is no longer the task itself, or the process steps it
 followed, or who was working on it, but a continuous, observable *thread of